 Freestanding vs Non-Freestanding

 While most campers are familiar with freestanding tents they may not know the difference between a free or non-freestanding tent.

-A freestanding tent is one which can stand on its own without needing additional support, this is typically due to the poles being a part of the package which builds the structure of the tent.
+A freestanding tent is one that can stand on its own without needing additional support, this is typically due to the poles being a part of the package which builds the structure of the tent.

 When you look at overall comfort you want to think about how your time in the tent will be spent, people try to lessen the weight and cost of their tent by choosing a 1 person tent instead but there is a lot of loss in personal space.

-When you thru hike the tent you choose is your home, you will be spending a long time living from the tent.
+When you thru-hike the tent you choose is your home, you will be spending a long time living from the tent.
 This can sometimes be upwards of 5-6 months where the limited space may irritate you more as you go, this is why most people will choose a 2 person tent for the additional living room.

 Are you heading into a desert or a forest, are there trees or is it mostly loose soil?
-When you are travelling you will want to have prior knowledge of the area and environment to ensure the right shelter for the right location.
+When you are traveling you will want to have prior knowledge of the area and environment to ensure the right shelter for the right location.

-For example, even if you want to hammock camp the PCT you may want to look at bringing a tent until you reach the forested areas to ensure you have space and ability to hang right.
+For example, even if you want to hammock camp the PCT you may want to look at bringing a tent until you reach the forested areas to ensure you have space and the ability to hang right.

-Additionally in a desert style area with a tent, the freestanding tents benefit is they don't need the stakes to hold the tent upright which helps you to hold the tent upright without the stakes pulling out of the sand and dropping the tent on you.
+Additionally, in a desert-style area with a tent, the freestanding tent’s benefit is they don’t need the stakes to hold the tent upright which helps you to hold the tent upright without the stakes pulling out of the sand and dropping the tent on you.